LolSayna/CIARC/README.md

 cd /home/CIARC/logs/melvonaut
 # Replace yyyy-mm-dd-hh with the current date or look for the newest file
 tail -f log_melvonaut_yyyy-mm-dd-hh.log

+# To stop Melvonaut restart the container
+kill 1

+# To update
+git pull
 ```

 ### Rift-Console